AliNoor1/BuildIt/CONTRIBUTING.md

 This pulls any changes to the master branch onto your local machine.

-Next, make sure that you have all branches available to you:
+Next, I make sure that I have all branches available to me:

 ```
    git remote update